ChengTaHuang/CircleGestureLayout/README.md

 # Description
 * `cvRadius` : It's coefficient of variation of radius
 * `inDegree` : It's all of two adjacent point of degree between of `minDegreeThreshold` to `maxDegreeThreshold`
-* `isFullQuadrant` : Be chosen points are scattered on four quadrants based on the center of the graph
+* `isFullQuadrant` : If all four Quadrants contains at least one point, then the answer is true.
+Other cases are false

 # Custom attributes
 * `cvRadiusThreshHold` : Float (0.0 to 1.0) Threshold of the coefficient of variation of radius